 S Note also has tools to neaten up your handwritten input.
 There’s a handwriting-to-text feature, a feature to make drawn shapes like squares, circles, and lines appear more cleanly, and a formula feature that will recognize things like a+b = c and put them in a printed text form.

-Polaris Office is the productivity suite that ships with the Note, with pen-enabled applications for word processing, spreadsheets, and presentations and are compatible with Microsoft Office formats.
+Polaris Office is the productivity suite that ships with the Note, with pen-enabled applications like Scrivener for word processing, spreadsheets, and presentations and are compatible with Microsoft Office formats.

 Also included in the software is Adobe Photoshop Touch, which brings a lot of image editing strength to the tablet.
 Photoshop Touch can be operated with a fingertip (and is available for the iPad), but using the S Pen gives much greater precision.

 Since the original iPad set the first rules for modern tablets, one hard and fast limitation has been one app onscreen at a time.
 You can certainly have two apps running and copy from one into another, but they won’t be visible at the same time.
 The Note allows side-by-side operation for certain apps (Internet, Email, Gallery, S Note, and Polaris Office) and this allows watching two things at once like reading a web site in one pane while taking notes in another, or dragging elements, such as images, from one pane to another.
 It makes the Note tablet experience more computer-like (in a good way).

 If you have a need for pen input such as handwritten notes or diagrams, this is the best tablet on the market for that.
 Also the ability to run apps side-by-side is very welcome for those of us used to keeping many apps onscreen and available on our computers.
 If you’re trying to produce content or work on documents that will be shared with Microsoft Office users, this is a strong candidate.